 Richard L. Vissing Park.
 The Park can be found off of East 10th Street at the end of Vissing Park Road, 1 block east of Allison Lane.

 For shelter rental information, please scroll down to the reservations section.
-Shelter restrooms will be closed for winterization December 1, 2020.
+Shelter restrooms are open seasonally.

 More Park Info

 The Jeffersonville Parks and Recreation Department has several shelters which can be used for neighborhood meetings, family reunions, graduation celebrations, birthday parties, team gatherings and much more.